Helen Wyman

 Helen Wyman (born 4 March 1981) is a British cyclist for the Experza-Footlogix team.
 She participates in both road cycling and cyclo-cross, and, since she began competing at the age of 14, Wyman has represented her country at many international events including World Cups and World Championships.
-Except for 2013, she was the British national champion in cyclo-cross from 2006–2015.
+Except for 2013, she was the British national champion in cyclo-cross from 2006 to 2015.